-Unfortunately Modern medicine takes a very mechanical view of the body and the physiological functions of its organs, but in Greek Medicine and other traditional medical systems, the internal organs are seen as being strongly affected by the emotions.
+Unfortunately, modern medicine takes a very mechanical view of the body and the physiological functions of its organs, but in Greek medicine and other traditional medical systems, the internal organs are seen as being strongly affected by the emotions.

 In emotional terms, the lungs work closely with the heart, which means the lungs are sensitive and vulnerable to many of the same emotional states as the heart and will respond similarly.
 The lungs need a feeling of space within which to function.
-I am sure you will have heard the phrase, ‘breathing room,’ a common expression.

-Security issues and deep insecurities may also impact negatively on the colon, since their functioning is intimately connected with emotional security.
+Security issues and deep insecurities may also impact negatively on the colon since their functioning is intimately connected with emotional security.
 Emotional problems may often produce disorders like constipation and irritable bowel syndrome.

 Our emotions are not only important to the health of our mind, but in the longer term to the health of the whole body.
 That may make the difference between life and death.